Protecting our Quality of Life in Fort Collins

 We Need an Experienced Advocate for Citizen Concerns

 A city council member’s first responsibility is to ask the right questions—about the purpose, impact, and potential consequences of any proposal—so that constituent concerns are addressed.
-Steve has real experience doing just that, having served on the Fort Collins Electric Board and the Larimer County Board of Health.
+I have real experience doing just that, having served on the Fort Collins Electric Board and the Larimer County Board of Health.

 Do we want Fort Collins to be known for great natural areas, parks, and thriving communities, or urban sprawl and unbearable traffic.